-Join Bonnie Biafore for an in-depth discussion in this video Organizing work with summary tasks, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Organizing work with summary tasks, part of Project Management Foundations: Schedules.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

 - Identifying the work that needs to be done

 - Delaying or overlapping tasks with lag and lead time

 - Adding buffers and baselines to the schedule

 - Uncovering and correcting out schedule problems<br><br>